 That’s why it’s essential to shop around when searching for the best policy for your needs.
 Instead of trying to find the best policies and prices on your own, work with an independent insurance agent who can research and compare many different policies for you.
 Securing the right Kentucky fire insurance coverage and setting the right limits is your first step to real protection.

 Protecting Your Home

 The best thing you can do to protect your home is to purchase replacement value coverage.
 This is more expensive than actual cash value coverage, but if your entire home is lost in a fire, you’ll receive enough compensation to rebuild a similar model.
 Actual cash value doesn’t account for market inflation and if your policy isn’t up to date, you may find that your compensation isn’t nearly what you need to start over.
 Ask your member agent about coverage limits on detached structures as well.

 A normal homeowners policy will cover units like a garage, shed or pool with a percentage of the total home coverage amount.
 However, you may have custom-built structures and other things that may need additional Kentucky fire insurance protection, such as expensive landscaping and stored items in your garage like canoes and other sporting equipment.
 Be sure to talk with your agent about what your policy does and does not cover and whether it is accurate.

 If you’re tired of speaking with multiple agents regarding all your insurance needs, maybe it’s time to make a switch.
-When you work with a member agent in the Trusted Choice® network, you have a professional on your side who can access information from multiple insurance providers and who can help you get the insurance you need and want.
+When you work with a member agent in our network, you have a professional on your side who can access information from multiple insurance providers and who can help you get the insurance you need and want.

 It’s simple to get started.
-Contact an independent agent in the Trusted Choice network today for your Kentucky fire insurance quotes.
+Contact an independent agent in our network today for your Kentucky fire insurance quotes.